-The assembler preprocessor, which is part of the QSMM framework, was primarily developed to provide the means of encapsulating similar blocks of assembler source code in macros that can be reused in an assembler program.
-Macros can define nested control transfer structures and produce unique location labels when expanded.
+In QSMM, the assembler preprocessor provides the means of encapsulating similar blocks of source code in macros reusable in an assembler program.
+Those macros can define nested control transfer structures and produce unique location labels when expanded.
 The preprocessor also provides the means of including other files in an assembler source file.

-When performing transformations of the source text, the assembler preprocessor may break alignment of multiline comments.
-This may prevent proper detection by the assembler whether a multiline comment is continued on the next line, and comments may be assigned to some instructions incorrectly.
-At present, this cannot be generally avoided.
+When performing transformations of a source text, the assembler preprocessor may break the alignment of multi-line comments.
+This broken alignment may prevent proper detection by the assembler whether a multi-line comment continues on the next line, and the assembler may assign comments to some instructions incorrectly.
+At present, you cannot generally avoid this shortcoming.

 The assembler preprocessor provides only basic features necessary to work with symbols and macros.
-If you need more sophisticated features to produce the source text of an assembler program, then either generate input to the preprocessor using an auxiliary function, program, or a script, or create an assembler program, which does not require preprocessing, by those means directly.
-Example C programs that generate input to the assembler preprocessor, which is then converted to an assembler program and loaded into a node, are described in asmat, tohuff-test, and predict-test.
+If you need more sophisticated features to generate the source text of an assembler program, either produce input to the preprocessor using an auxiliary function, program, or script or generate an assembler program that does not require preprocessing by those means directly.

 |• Changing Line Number and File Name|